ceneezer/Tet-craft/README.md

 In my day games didn't come with instructions and we walked to school uphill both ways.
 It's literally 5 buttons, shouldn't take you an hour to pass level 1 - unless you a monkey :p \
 NOTE: 'tis an IQ test, looking at the code isn't cheating - though changing it or the running form would be.
 You should be able to play it on paper once you pass level 7 or so...
 You know, like in the good old days? you think I played stick-wheel all day? \
 YES IT DOES WORK!
-And you need to pass level 1 to get IQ ranked! \n There's a reason you got dumber. \n
+And you need to pass level 1 to get IQ ranked! \
+**There's a reason you got dumber!** \
 Also, your IQ should go up as you play - it's that good a test, much like chess.
 I made it to IQ: 175 - and it may need updates to go further, that hurt my head.